G-Bro/VuePress/src/docker/commands/README.md

 ## rmi

 Remove an image.
-Note that all containers must be deleted via [rm](#rm) first
+Note that all containers made from this image must be deleted via [rm](#rm) first

 `docker rmi nginx`

 You can find the name of an image via [images](#images)

-## pull

-Download an image.
-Note that [run](#run) will automatically download an image before running it.
-Pull simply downloads the image without starting a container.

-`docker pull nginx`

 ## exec